Forex Demo Account: How to Open One and Actually Use It

 Most traders use demo wrong.
 They trade oversized, take random entries, and declare themselves ready after a two-week hot streak.
 That is not practice.
 That is gambling with paper money and learning nothing useful.

 Set your demo balance to match your planned live deposit.
-If you plan to fund $600 live, set your demo to $600.
-Do not practice on $100,000 virtual capital when you’ll eventually have $600 real.
+If you plan to fund a small starting account, set your demo to the same size.
+Do not practice on a six-figure virtual balance when you’ll eventually have a few hundred real dollars.
 The lot sizing, position management, and risk math all change when you’re working with realistic capital.
-I ran a $10,000 demo for two months before recognising my position sizes bore no resemblance to what I’d trade with my actual account.
-When I reset to $1,000, every trade suddenly felt different.
+I ran a mid-five-figure demo for two months before recognising my position sizes bore no resemblance to what I’d trade with my actual account.
+When I reset to my real planned size, every trade suddenly felt different.
 I learned more in three weeks than in the prior two months.

 Keep a trade journal, or the demo means nothing.
 Log every trade: entry reason, stop level, target, result, and what you would change.
 Without a record, you cannot distinguish skill from luck.
 EUR/USD trending for three weeks can make any long strategy look brilliant.
 A journal shows whether your edge holds across trend, range, and news conditions.